talhafayyaz123/medium-blog/docs/architecture.md

 #### Decoupling Services from Database Repositories & Enhanced Testability

-The project enforces a structure where services do not depend on the inner workings of repositories.
-This is achieved through the use of mappers, which convert data between domain models and persistence entities.
-Mappers play a crucial role in breaking the coupling at the column level, ensuring that services remain agnostic to the underlying database schema.
-This decoupling is vital for several reasons:
+The project uses a structure where services operate independently of the inner workings of repositories.
+In this architecture, the service layer interacts exclusively with domain entities, remaining unaware of the underlying database entities.
+Conversely, repositories handle database entities without any knowledge of the domain entities.
+This clear separation is maintained through the use of mappers, which are responsible for converting data between domain models and persistence entities.

+Mappers play a crucial role in breaking the coupling at the column level, ensuring that changes in the database schema do not directly affect the business logic, and vice versa.
+This decoupling is essential for several reasons:

 1. **Modularity**: Services can be developed and maintained independently of the database schema, making the codebase more modular and easier to manage.
 2. **Flexibility**: Changes to the database schema, such as adding or modifying columns, do not impact the business logic, reducing the risk of errors and simplifying maintenance.